ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 important differences between DMARC and SPF mechanisms, are discussed below.

-To balance the conflicting requirements of supporting wildcarding, allowing subdomain policy overrides, and limiting DNS query load, the following DNS lookup scheme is employed:
+To balance the conflicting requirements of supporting wildcarding and allowing subdomain policy overrides, the following DNS lookup scheme is employed:

 1. Mail Receivers MUST query the DNS for a DMARC TXT record at the DNS domain matching the one found in the RFC5322.From domain in